 - Now select the Sd card location.
 After the testing is completed, result will be displayed.
-If your device is compatible, a window saying “Congratulations” will be displayed.
+If your device is compatible, a window saying “Congratulations” will be displayed

-If you don’t get Congratulation message popup then your device kernel probably don’t support RAM expansion and hence your money is saved :).
+If you don’t get the Congratulation message popup then your device kernel probably doesn’t support RAM expansion and hence your money is saved :).
 You may still give it a shot, if it fails then you can always ask for an app refund within 2 hours of purchasing this app and get your money back from the Play Store.

 - Now open the Rheosoft RAM expander App and make sure that your device is connected to the internet.

-- When prompted, please grant the root permission to this app and then you’ll see a bunch of options and numbers.
+When prompted, please grant the root permission to this app and then you’ll see a bunch of options and numbers.
 You can either manually configure each one of these settings individually or you can simply tap on the “Optimum Value” button.
 This will automatically configure all the values based on your device.

-According to me, 1 GB of virtual RAM over the existing RAM is more than enough for any activity on your device.
+- According to me, 1 GB of virtual RAM over the existing RAM is more than enough for any activity on your device.

 - The swapping process will start as soon as you tap the button which will take around 2-15 minutes depending upon the amount of RAM you are creating.
-Here you can also try selecting the internal memory and if it works then please let me know via comments below.
+Here you can also try selecting the internal memory and if it works then please let me know via the comments below.

 Now upon sliding down the notification bar you’ll see a new info bar showing the amount of expanded RAM that you just had created.
-So if your device has 1GB of RAM and if you have created 1GB virtual RAM then now your device is running on 2Gb of RAM.
+So if your device has 1GB of RAM and if you have created 1GB virtual RAM then now your device is running on 2GB of RAM.

-However you won’t see huge boost in performance in day to day activities and apps that you justran.
-A syour hardware RAM will pretty much do the job.
-So while playing low end games o high end devices with sufficient RAM, you won’t see any boost in performance.
-However you’ll definetely notice a significant improvement in speeds and performance especially while playing high end games on low-end devices or devices woth low amount of RAM.
+However, you won’t see huge boost in performance in day-to-day activities and apps that you just ran.
+As your hardware RAM will pretty much do the job.
+So while playing low-end games or high-end devices with sufficient RAM, you won’t see any boost in performance.
+However, you’ll definetely notice a significant improvement in speeds and performance especially while playing high-end games on low-end devices or devices worth low amount of RAM.